d-rideout/MeleeWizard/doc/manual.md

 filename is name of 'party'

+The "Overwrite log file? (interrupt (Ctrl-C) if not!)" query is simply a last chance to avoid clobbering the current log file.
+Just press enter unless you do not want to clobber the existing log file.

 We are starting with character-based initiative, rather than player-based or side-based, as it suggests in the rules.
 This will be substantially more complicated, but also substantially more realistic?